Gulksie/gulksie.github.io/README.md

-# gulksie.github.io
+# gulksie.github.io / gulk.ca
-The home of gulk.ca cause i dont wanna pay for that shit
+The home of gulk.ca cause I don't wanna pay for that shit